ercanse/NewsClassification/README.md

 ### What about results?
-Currently, when trained on a thousand articles, the _multinomial Naive Bayes_ classifier can classify 50% of the articles correctly and the _linear Support Vector Machine_ scores around 48%.
+Currently, when trained on a thousand articles, the _multinomial Naive Bayes_ classifier can classify 50% of the articles correctly while the _linear Support Vector Machine_ scores around 48%.

 ### What next?
 Some of the ideas for trying to improve classification performance are:
 * Collecting more data
-* Appling feature selection
+* Applying feature selection
 * Investigating the effects of training the classifiers with different parameters

 ### Further details?